-Recently, I was hired as a tenure-track faculty member in the biology department of an undergraduate institution.
-Previously, while seeking a site for the second year of a Pew Teacher-Scholar Postdoctoral Fellowship, I had the rare opportunity to visit and interview at eight colleges in the Midwest.
-Since I was not being considered for a tenure-track position at the time, I was able to get a feel for the interview process without all the pressures of a real job interview.
-This experience gave me a feel for the interview process and insights into the special qualities sought by undergraduate institutions.
-To share what I learned during my time on these campuses, I published an article in the Council on Undergraduate Research (CUR) Newsletter (1).
-There have been several publications written for candidates interviewing at research institutions (2, 3, 4), but none for prospective faculty members at primarily undergraduate institutions (PUIs).
-Unfortunately, most PhD candidates and postdocs are chastised for any interest they have in teaching (sometimes referred to as the "T-word"), and we get little support from research mentors for our career choice.
-There has been increasing awareness, however, that not everyone who gets a PhD wants to establish a research lab at a university.
-In an attempt to assist those seeking "alternative" careers, I have expanded my original CUR Newsletter article to give some suggestions that may be helpful for those wishing to get a job at a PUI.
+While seeking a site for my second year as a Pew Teacher-Scholar Postdoctoral Fellow, I had the rare opportunity to visit and interview at eight colleges in the Midwest.
+This experience gave me a feel for the interview process and insights into the special qualities in prospective faculty members sought by undergraduate institutions.
+I would like to share what I learned during my time on these campuses, as well as what I have learned as a tenure track faculty member at a small college.
+There are both similarities a 'ifferences to the experiences of candiinterviewing for faculty positions at research universities.^{1, 2, 3} Unfortunately, most PhD candidates and postdocs are chastised for any interest they have in teaching (sometimes referred to as the "Tword") and get little support from research mentors for such a career choice.
+There has been increasing awareness, however, that not everyone who gets a PhD wants to establish a research lab at a large university.
+In an attempt to assist those seeking "teaching" careers, I offer the following suggestions that may be helpful for those wishing to get a job at a primarily undergraduate institution